enchainte/enchainte-sdk-php/README.md

 ### Prepare data

 In order to interact with the SDK, the data should be converted to bytes.
-The SDK provides the basic method to do so.
+The SDK provides the basic methods to do so.

 ```php